microsoft/ProgrammaticCompliance/SUPPORT.md

 ## Microsoft Support Policy

-Support for this Programmatic Compliance is limited to the resources listed above.
+Support for Programmatic Compliance is limited to the resources listed above.